Common Misconceptions About the Private Investigation Industry

 It's easy to become a private investigator.

-This misconception is fueled by television shows, as well as people’s overestimation of their own abilities and lack of awareness about the PI profession.
+This misconception is fuelled by television shows, as well as people’s overestimation of their own abilities and lack of awareness about the PI profession.

 Good investigators have years of experience that have honed their skills.
 An average person might be able to follow someone once or twice.
 They definitely could not follow someone all day every day without being detected or observed.
 An average person might be able to find one key piece of information on an individual’s social media account.